COSC-499-W2025/capstone-project-team-19/docs/logs/Team-Log.md

 - They added HR systems and hiring managers.

 Plan for the next cycle: Discussing about team's project proposal and architecture diagram that will be submitted next week

+## (Week 4) Monday 22nd - Sunday 28th September

+**Week recap:**
+The team worked on building the architecture diagram and writing the project proposal.
+On Wednesday, we conversed with other teams about their architecture diagrams, then regrouped to discuss what we liked, didn't like, and what we wanted to add/expand on in our own diagram.

+For the project proposal, we divided writing responsibilities among the team.
+We also split up research tasks for the different file type functions.
+Team members researched approaches for text (PDF, DOCX), images, videos, audio, csv, and code analysis as well as retrieving data from online sources (Google Drive and Github).
+We integrated our research into the architecture diagram, and the dashboard visualization was expanded to include them.

+### Differences/Similarities with Other Teams' Architecture Diagrams

+**Team 14**

+- Included a portfolio builder, we did not
+- Plan to leave room for a future web frontend, instead of keeping it as an app

+**Team 15**

+- Not using a database, keeping everything local
+- Not supporting music, audio, or video files (we plan to)

+**Team 18**

+- Also using Electron to support cross-platform desktop development

+Plan for next cycle:
+Build the Data Flow Diagram (DFD) that must be submitted next week